olamedia/jquery-components/index.md

 * ?
 Access to parent/child scope, object as a value
 * ?
 Component router with History support
-* Nested components - refine
+* Nested components - IMPLEMENTED
-* Multiple components on a same DOMElement
+* Multiple components on a same DOMElement - IMPLEMENTED
 * ?
 * ...